PROCESS & FAQs

 When working with a client, I generally follow a simple 4-step process.
 The many aspects to consider and the decisions to be made along the way can be intimidating.
 Keeping things uncomplicated can make the experience enjoyable and empowering.

 This is where I get to know you better and we establish your goals.
-I identify your competitors, research your industry and study market trends.
+I identify your competitors and research your industry.

 Based on the key-points established through our discovery step, I will design and develop a website to best suite your needs.

 During this phase you and I will collaborate on any challenges, changes or adjustments needed to get to your happy place.

 We go live!
 You can share your shiny new website with the world and pat yourself on the back for a job well done.